B. Altman and Company Building: Architecture

 The B. Altman and Company Building was designed by Trowbridge & Livingston in the Italian Renaissance Revival style and opened in three phases in 1906, 1911, and 1914.
 The main section on Fifth Avenue, opened in 1906 and expanded in 1911, has its facade designed as an arcade.
 The Madison Avenue annex, completed in 1914, has more design motifs than the original Fifth Avenue structure and its addition.
+Marc Eidlitz & Son was the general contractor for the building, and Hecla Iron Works manufactured the metalwork.

 The majority of the building is eight stories tall, but the Madison Avenue side rises to 13 stories.
 The original section of the building contained entrances on Fifth Avenue, 34th Street, and 35th Street, while the annex contained two additional entrances on Madison Avenue and 35th Street.

 Facade

 The structure's facade was generally intended to harmonize with the designs of mansions on Fifth Avenue, which at the time of the building's completion was largely residential.
 The design, across the street from the grand residence of department-store rival A. T. Stewart and diagonally across the avenue from the residence of Caroline Schermerhorn Astor, was planned to complement the surrounding palatial mansions.
-The design was characterized in The New York Times as "classic", using imported French limestone.
+The design used imported French limestone.
 The B. Altman Building was the first commercial structure in New York City to use the material, which had previously been used only on residential buildings.

 The four elevations or sides are largely similar to each other.
 On all sides, the first two floors comprise an arcaded base, the third through sixth floors contain square windows, and the seventh and eighth floors comprise an arched arcade.
 The Fifth and Madison Avenue facades both contain nine bays, but the Fifth Avenue side is eight stories tall, while the Madison Avenue side is 13 stories.
 The 34th and 35th Street sides are both seventeen bays wide and are mostly eight stories tall, although the easternmost four bays rise to the thirteenth story.
 The facade is mostly unchanged from the building's completion, although some spalling in the facade was patched with cast stone, and some design elements were removed or simplified.